mpenciak/mpenciak.github.io/aboutme.md

 Check out my up to date [CV](../assets/pdfs/MP_CV.pdf) and all the [projects](../projects/) I've been thinking about.

 Also, I am on the job market!
 So if any of these skills sound appealing to you, feel free to contact me <matej.penciak@gmail.com>!

+## Technical proficiencies

+* Python, together with common scientific computing, quantum computing, and machine learning packages like SciPy, Qiskit, and PyTorch.
+* Dependently typed functional programming languages like Lean.
+* Haskell.
+* Computer algebra software like Mathematica, Maple, and MATLAB.

+## Work experience

+* Zelevinsky Postdoctoral Fellow at Northeastern University. _Aug.
+2019 - Now_
+* Teaching and Research Assistant at the University of Illinois at Urbana Champaign _Aug.
+2012 - May 2019_